-The claimant received her regular wages, via multiple check sources, between February 2, 2014 and April 12, 2014.
-She provided credible and persuasive testimony that she performed work for the benefit of the employer but did not receive any salary between April 13, 2014 and June 29, 2014, when the business closed.
+The claimant provided credible and persuasive testimony that she performed work for the benefit of the employer but did not receive any salary between June 30, 2014 and August 3, 2014, when the business was purchased by Mr. Romanick.

 Mr. Lopushansky, as a representative of Kempshall LLC, Larysa Budinski or Nazar Lopushansky, signed a promissory note for the claimant on September 30, 2014, outlining monies due to the claimant, including \$11,000 in wages for work performed April 27, 2014 through September 14, 2014, or twenty-two weeks at \$500 per week.
 Though the weeks outlined on the promissory note do not match the claimed weeks exactly, they are sufficiently similar to indicate the employer was aware of the wages owed to the claimant.